The Artist (TV series)

-The Artist is an upcoming American murder mystery television series set during the Gilded Age starring an ensemble cast including Mandy Patinkin, Janet McTeer, Danny Huston, Patti LuPone, Hank Azaria, and Zachary Quinto.
-It is set to broadcast on The Network on November 27, 2025.
+The Artist is an American murder mystery television series set during the Gilded Age starring an ensemble cast including Mandy Patinkin, Janet McTeer, Danny Huston, Patti LuPone, Hank Azaria, and Zachary Quinto.
+It premiered on The Network on November 27, 2025.

 Premise

-A historical fiction murder mystery set in the Gilded Age has an ensemble of the era's celebrities including Thomas Edison, Edgar Degas and Evelyn Nesbit at the home of an eccentric tycoon who promptly dies.
+A murder mystery set in the Gilded Age has an ensemble of the era's celebrities including Thomas Edison, Edgar Degas and Evelyn Nesbit at the home of an eccentric tycoon who promptly dies.